Barclaycard bereavement: contact number, process and documents

 The account is frozen immediately

 When you notify Barclaycard, they will close the account to new transactions and cancel the card.
-Any direct debits or minimum payment requirements linked to the account should be addressed as part of the notification conversation – ask the team to confirm whether any automatic payments are scheduled.
+Direct debits linked to the Barclaycard account – for example, a direct debit paying the monthly minimum – are cancelled as part of the account freeze.
+Ask the bereavement team to confirm this when you call.

 Interest is stopped